libhal/libhal.github.io/mkdocs/contributor_guide/philosophy.md

 # 📜 Design Philosophy

-These are the core design tenets that `libhal` and libraries extending it must seek to achieve with every design choice, line written, and architecture change made.
+These are the core design tenets that `libhal` and its associated libraries must seek to achieve with every design choice, line written, and architecture change made.

 ## D.1 Multi Targeted

-`libhal` and the libraries that extend it, should work anywhere.
-So long as the appropriate compiler or cross compiler is used, the driver should do as it is intended.
-The exception is `target` libraries which are designated to execute for a particular target.
-Even so, those `target` libraries MUST be unit testable on any host machine.
+`libhal` and the libraries that extend it should work anywhere.
+So long as the appropriate compiler or cross-compiler is used, the driver should behave as intended.
+The exception is `platform` libraries, which are designated to execute for a particular platform.
+Even so, platform libraries must be unit testable on any host machine.

-## D.2 Light Weight
+## D.2 General

-`libhal` should keep its interfaces and utility code light weight, meaning such things do not allocate, and if they do only once, do not perform long/length copies, unless a copy was the desired operation,
+`libhal` interfaces should be general, meaning they do not include APIs or configuration settings that are uncommon across most targets or specific to a particular platform.

-## D.3 General
+## D.3 Safe & Reliable

-`libhal` interfaces should be general, meaning that they do not include APIs, or configuration settings that are uncommon in most targets or specific to a particular target.
+`libhal` and its style guide aim to use patterns, techniques, and documentation to reduce safety issues and improve reliability. libhal is designed with a long-term roadmap toward functional safety certification (IEC 61508 / ISO 26262).
+Every design decision should consider whether it supports or obstructs that goal.

-## D.4 Minimalist
+## D.4 Tested & Testable

-`libhal` aims to be as simple as possible and no simpler.
-Interfaces, utility functions, and libraries should be straight forward for most programmers to understand with added complexity only when it is necessary and no other options exist.
+`libhal` code should be unit tested and designed to be testable.
+We have future plans to add hardware-in-the-loop testing as part of our testing infrastructure.

-## D.5 Safe & Reliable
+## D.5 Fast Builds

-`libhal` and its style guide aim to use patterns, techniques, and documentation to help reduce safety issues and improve reliability.
+`libhal` and its ecosystem provide prebuilt binaries for supported toolchain configurations.
+Libraries should avoid dependencies that significantly increase build times, and any new dependency must justify its compile-time cost.

-## D.6 Tested & Testable
+## D.6 Portable

-`libhal` code should be as testable and unit tested.
+`libhal` code must not depend on any OS or target-specific behavior.
+It is designed to work on baremetal 32-bit MCUs, Linux, macOS, and Windows from the same source.
+No platform-specific code may appear outside of platform libraries.

-## D.7 Compiled Quickly
+## D.7 Explicit Over Implicit

-`libhal` code should build fast and eliminate/replace any unnecessary dependencies that cause compile times to be long.
+libhal prefers explicit over implicit at every layer.
+Allocators are passed as parameters rather than taken from a global.
+Async context is a named parameter, not injected via thread-local storage.
+Dependencies are wired visibly.
+If something can be made a visible, traceable part of an API without a meaningful cost, it should be.

-## D.8 Portable
+## D.8 Memory Safety Through Ownership

-`libhal` code should not require or depend on any OS or target specific code or behaviors. `libhal` is designed to work anywhere and should not rely on OS.
+Driver dependencies that outlive a function call must be held as `hal::ptr<T>` which is a non-nullable, reference-counted smart pointer that tracks allocator lifetime alongside the object.
+Raw references are valid only for dependencies consumed within the current call and not retained.
+This model ensures that no driver can outlive the resources it depends on.